Many years in business

 Comprehensive and collision

-Comprehensive covers your RV for events beyond your control: theft, vandalism, fire, glass breakage, weather-related incidents, and collisions with animals.
-Collision cover will repair or replace your RV if damaged in an accident with an object or another vehicle, regardless of fault.
-A deductible applies for both comprehensive and collision.
+Comprehensive insurance protects your RV against situations beyond your control, including theft, vandalism, fire, glass breakage, weather-related mishaps, and animal collisions.
+If your RV is damaged in an accident with an object or another vehicle, collision coverage will repair or replace it regardless of responsibility.
+A deductible is required for both comprehensive and collision coverage.

-Example: Your travel trailer is damaged by hail while parked at a campsite.
+Example: Your travel trailer is damaged due to hail while parked at a campsite.
 Comprehensive coverage pays for the repairs minus your deductible.

-Example: You cause an accident while driving your motorhome, damaging another vehicle and injuring the driver.
-RV liability insurance pays for the driver's medical bills and vehicle repairs up to your policy's limits.
+Example: Assume you cause an accident while driving your motorhome, causing damage to another vehicle and injuring the driver.
+Up to the limits of your policy, RV liability insurance covers the driver's medical expenditures and vehicle repairs.